 The U.S. is alone among industrialized countries in that it does not maintain any federal paid leave policies.
-The federal Family and Medical Leave Act (FMLA) requires companies with 50 or more employees to provide unpaid time off to certain employees, but there are no regulations for smaller businesses.
+The federal Family and Medical Leave Act (FMLA) requires companies with 50 or more full-time employees to provide unpaid time off to certain employees, but there are no regulations for smaller businesses.
 And there is no federal requirement to offer compensated time off.
+[Want to learn more about FMLA compliance?
+Check out our guide on what small businesses need to know about the FMLA.]

-In many cases, this means workers needing to take time off to care for themselves or their family members must do so without pay or the job protections that many paid leave regulations offer.
+In many cases, this means workers needing to take time off to care for themselves or their family members must do so without pay or the job protections that many paid leave regulations offer to eligible employees.
+This lack of leave benefits leaves many people vulnerable, particularly low-income workers.
 However, in recent years, a movement in local jurisdictions and state legislatures to implement a patchwork of paid leave policies has grown.

 What are paid leave policies?

-Paid family leave: Paid family leave policies generally create a fund as an extension of a state temporary disability insurance program, which is supported by payments withdrawn as a small percentage from every employee's paycheck.
-These insurance funds are generally 100 percent funded by workers and don't require any added investment from employers or taxpayers.
+Paid family leave policies generally create a fund as an extension of a state temporary disability insurance program, which is supported by payments withdrawn as a small percentage from every employee's paycheck.
+These insurance funds are generally 100% funded by workers and don't require any added investment from employers or taxpayers.
 Rather than offering full paid days off, paid family leave insurance funds typically offer wage replacement, generally worth about two-thirds of the employee's weekly pay.

-"In return, workers receive wage replacement at a rate of 66.7 percent of weekly wages up to a maximum of $637 [per week] in 2018," White said.
+"In return, workers receive wage replacement at a rate of 66.7% of weekly wages up to a maximum of $637 [per week] in 2018," White said.
 That amount, she said, will be paid to workers for up to six weeks under the current state law.

 While the policy doesn't cost employers anything, it is often viewed as favorable, because it offers an added layer of financial security for workers on leave.
 Their absence, White said, was generally already permitted by most small businesses; employers simply could not afford to pay the employee during their time off.

-Paid sick leave: Unlike paid family leave, mandated sick time is usually an employer-supported expense required by the government.
+Unlike paid family leave, paid sick time is usually an employer-supported expense required by the government.
 Paid sick leave laws are designed to require a basic protection for workers who fall ill or have loved ones at home that require care.
 In some states, the legal requirement is quite minimal, White said.
+Simply put, if an employee gets sick, they can take time away from work without fear of reprisal.
+In New Jersey, sick employees can take five consecutive days off from work, all of them paid.

 "The thing about [paid sick leave] is that it is a basic standard," she said.
 "In New Jersey, in the municipalities that have passed the law, workers are provided with five job-protected, paid days off.
 Those [days] do not accumulate over time; they are for use in the year in which they are earned.
 It's a minimal standard at a minimal cost to employers."